 In Jainism, Akshaya Tritiya is celebrated to commemorate Bhagwaan Adinatha.

-The story of Raja Pareekshit... did Kaliyuga and gold make him disrespect a Rishi?
+The story of Raja Pareekshit... did Kaliyuga, who resides in gold, make the gold crown wearing King disrespect a Rishi?

 It was the end of Dwapara Yuga.
 One day King Pareekshita saw Rishi Shameeka in the forest and asked him a question.
 The Rishi did not answer as he was observing a vow of silence.
 Pareekshit had been traveling for a long time and was exhausted, hungry, and thirsty.
 Offended, Pareekshit in a temporary lapse of judgment due to hunger and exhaustion, put a dead snake around the Rishi's shoulders and left.
 Later, when the Rishi's son Shrungi found out about this, enraged he cursed Raja Pareekshita to die of the bite of Takshak Naag (snake), within seven days.

 When back in his palace, Pareekshit realized his blunder and woefully repented.
 He accepted the curse with humility and used the last seven days of his life to listen to Bhagavatam and attain Moksha.
 This is why 'Bhagavata Saptaahas' is still done to this day.
 If we listen to Bhagavatam with as much bhakti (devotion) as King Pareekshita, then perhaps, we too can attain Moksha like him!